 Not long after LaMunyon warned of an active serial killer and BTK entered the public lexicon, the Rader family welcomed their second child into the world—a girl, born in 1978.
 The following April, Rader broke into the home of a 63-year-old woman named Anna Williams, intending to murder the woman once she returned.
 But Williams stayed out far later than Rader had anticipated.
 After hours spent crouching in the darkness, he left.
 Afterward, he sent her a disturbing poem entitled "Oh, Anna, why didn’t you appear?" that lamented his failed attempt.

 And then, just like that, BTK dropped off the radar.
 The provocative letters and brazen phone calls ceased.
-Fresh investigative efforts turned up little to no new information.
-The murder spree—it seemed—was over.
+Fresh investigative efforts turned up little new information.
+The murder spree—it seemed—was finally over.

 2004: The End